kkterai/Gifty-app/README.md

   - As a Gift Giver:
     - Find friends and view their wishlists
+    - Ask questions or make comments about the request
   - As a Gift Recipient
     - Add items to your wish list
+    - Elaborate on your request by adding details
+    - Respond to other's questions or comments

 ## Video walkthrough
 [Gifty Video walkthrough]